'GTA 6' trailer causes listening spike for Tom Petty's 'Love Is A Long Road'

-The GTA 6 trailer was released earlier this week and featured Tom Petty’s ‘Love Is A Long Road’ which has now received a massive spike in listeners on Spotify.
+The Grand Theft Auto 6 trailer was released earlier this week and featured Tom Petty’s ‘Love Is A Long Road’ which has now received a massive spike in listeners on Spotify.

 This isn’t the first time gaming has brought new popularity to older songs.
 Earlier in the year, HBO‘s adaptation of The Last Of Us caused a 4,900 per cent increase in streams for Linda Rondstadt’s ‘Long Long Time’.